 These days, as life expectancy increases, 80 is the new 60, and the age at which seniors identify as elderly continues to be pushed back.
 With the right technology, seniors can stay connected, healthy, and independent well into their later years.

 But, not all senior home care technology is created equal, and not all systems offer the same functionality.
 If you’re shopping for technology devices for elderly home care, how do you make the best choice for your family?
 GrandCare has taken the guesswork out of it for you.

-Here is our list of the 10 most important features to look for in a home monitoring system for seniors:
+Here is our list of the 10 most important features to look for when buying a home monitoring system for seniors:

 1. Social Connection

 Seniors often suffer from loneliness, isolation and depression, but technology can be a great solution.
 Look for a system that allows communication between seniors and their families and friends.
 Some systems allow easy photo sharing, chatting and messaging, which can help Grandma stay in the loop, even from a distance.

 It’s not unusual for the list of medications we need to increase as we age, and the schedule for taking them can get complicated.
 In fact, medication noncompliance is a leading driver to falls and hospitalizations.
 Timed reminders of what to take, and when, can be a big help.
 Family members, or even seniors themselves, enter the dosage information into caregiver management software, and reminders can appear on a screen, in a text message or email, or over the phone.
 More complete systems can even send follow-up reminders, or alerts to let you know if reminders haven’t been acknowledged.